59 Partner Agencies

 Provides services to people with developmental disabilities including: vocational/assisted living services to adults and respite care for children.

-A tuition-free dropout prevention program for students in grades 9 - 12 which includes education and therapeutic counseling.
+A tuition-free dropout prevention program that includes education and therapeutic counseling for students in grades 9 – 12.

 Bridges gaps to improve the quality of life for those affected by hearing loss.